-The codes and the tradeoff regions do not involve any particular assumption on the distribution of the messages, however, without loss of generality we can assume that the messages $M_1,M_2,\ldots, M_d$ are mutually independent and uniformly distributed, since otherwise we can perform a pre-coding to eliminate any dependence and non-uniformity.
-Sometimes it is convenient to use the accumulative sum rates instead of individual rates, and thus we define
+The codes and the tradeoff regions do not involve any particular assumption on the distribution of the messages.
+However, without loss of generality we may assume that the messages $M_1,M_2,\ldots, M_d$ are mutually independent and uniformly distributed, since otherwise we can perform a pre-coding to eliminate any dependency and non-uniformity.
+Sometimes it is convenient to use the accumulative sum rates instead of the individual rates, and we thus define